ancilcleetus/AI-Projects/README.md

 # AI-Projects
-Academic and Personal Projects in Artificial Intelligence
+## Academic and Personal Projects in Artificial Intelligence

+Projects are as follows: